 101-102.
 ELEMENTARY SPANISH.
 A course for beginners designed to develop aural ability, oral facility, and reading comprehension.
-Two one-hour laboratory periods per week are required in addition to the regular class periods.
+Students are required to put in at least two hours per week in the language laboratory.
+These hours may vary according to their schedule.
 Credit, six hours.

 201-202.
 INTERMEDIATE SPANISH.
 Review of grammar and pronunciation.
 Reading of several texts of average difficulty.
+Students are required to put in at least two hours per week in the language laboratory.
+These hours may vary according to their schedule.
 Prerequisites: Spanish 101-102 or satisfactory completion of standard examination covering Elementary Spanish.
 Credit, six hours.